 Causes of Excessive Sleeping After Stroke

-In addition, there are several factors that can worsen excessive daytime sleepiness after stroke, such as:
+There are several factors associated with excessive sleeping after stroke, such as:

-- Sleep-disordered breathing: A chronic condition that causes partial or complete cessation of breathing throughout the night, resulting in excessive daytime sleepiness.
-Sleep apnea is the most common type of sleep disorder that affects your breathing.
+- Sleep-related breathing disorders.
+A group of chronic conditions that cause partial or complete cessation of breathing throughout the night, resulting in excessive daytime sleepiness.
+Obstructive sleep apnea is the most common type of sleep disorder that affects breathing.

-- Reverse Robin Hood Syndrome.
-Excessive sleepiness caused when the brain attempts to redirect blood flow from damaged areas to non-damaged ones.
-(The brain robs the poor to feed the “rich”, this syndrome may lead to excessive sleeping after stroke.
+- Reversed Robin Hood Syndrome.
+This syndrome occurs when the brain attempts to redirect blood flow from damaged areas to healthy ones.
+Named due to the brain robbing the “poor” areas to feed the “rich”, this syndrome may lead to excessive sleeping after stroke.

-These medical complications can prevent you from getting quality sleep and, as a result, limit your recovery.
+These medical complications, among others, can prevent survivors from getting quality sleep, limiting their recovery outcomes.
 Therefore, it’s important to identify factors contributing to excessive sleepiness and treat them as soon as possible.

 Symptoms of Excessive Sleepiness After Stroke

 The primary symptom of EDS is constant fatigue throughout the day.
-Even after just waking up from a full night’s sleep, a person with excessive daytime sleepiness syndrome would still feel exhausted.
+Even after waking up from a full night’s sleep, those with excessive daytime sleepiness still feel exhausted.
 They may nap several times throughout the day, and their fatigue may potentially interfere with their normal daily activities.